oconnor663/sha256_project/readme.md

 # The SHA-256 Project

+> This project was originally assigned in NYU Tandon's CS-GY 6903 Applied Cryptography course, Fall 2021.
+Here's the [original course repo](https://github.com/oconnor663/applied_crypto_2021_fall) with all the other problem sets.

 In this project we're going to implement SHA-256 ourselves, and then we'll use our implementation to demonstrate a "length extension attack" (see p.
 125 of *Serious Cryptography*).
 To get a sense of scale, take a look at the [SHA-256